certeu/morio/docs/docs/guides/idps/readme.md

 ## apikey

 The provider named `apikey` is the **Morio API Keys** provider.
-This provider allows authentication with a Morio API Keys and its matching secrets.
+This provider allows authentication with a Morio API Key and its matching Secret.

 **Purpose**